TranslatorSRI/Plater/README.md

 ### Node and Edge lookup
 --------------------

-#### Neo4j Data Structure
+#### Neo4j or Memgraph Data Structure

 ##### Nodes
 Nodes are expected to have the following core structure:

-1. id : as neo4j node property with label `id`
+1. id : as neo4j or memgraph node property with label `id`
 2. category : Array of biolink types as neo4j node labels, it is required for every node to have at least the node label "biolink:NamedThing".
 3. Additional attributes can be added and will be exposed. (more details on "Matching a TRAPI query" section)

 ##### Edges
 Edges need to have the following properties structure:
-1. subject: as a neo4j edge property with label `subject`
+1. subject: as a neo4j or memgraph edge property with label `subject`
-2. object: as neo4j edge property with label `object`
+2. object: as a neo4j or memgraph  edge property with label `object`
-3. predicate: as neo4j edge type
+3. predicate: as a neo4j or memgraph edge type
-5. id: as neo4j edge property with label `id`
+5. id: as a neo4j or memgraph edge property with label `id`
 6. Additional attributes will be returned in the TRAPI response attributes section. (more details on "Matching a TRAPI query" section)

 #### Matching a TRAPI query

-PLATER matches nodes in neo4j using node labels.
-It expects nodes in neo4j to be labeled using [biolink types](https://biolink.github.io/biolink-model/docs/).
-Nodes in neo4j can have multiple labels.
+PLATER matches nodes in neo4j or memgraph using node labels.
+It expects nodes in neo4j or memgraph to be labeled using [biolink types](https://biolink.github.io/biolink-model/docs/).
+Nodes in neo4j or memgraph can have multiple labels.
 When looking a node from an incoming TRAPI query graph, the node type(s) are extracted for a node, and by traversing the biolink model, all subtypes and mixins that go with the query node type(s) will be used to lookup nodes.

 It's recommended that when encoding nodes labels in neo4j that we use the biolink class genealogy.
 For instance a node that is known to be a `biolink:SmallMolecule` can be assigned all of these classes ` ["biolink:SmallMolecule", "biolink:MolecularEntity", "biolink:ChemicalEntity",
       "biolink:PhysicalEssence",
       "biolink:NamedThing",
       "biolink:Entity",
       "biolink:PhysicalEssenceOrOccurrent"]` .

-By doing such encoding, during lookup the incoming query is can be more laxed (ask for `biolink:NamedThing`) or more specific (ask for `biolink:SmallMolecule ` etc...), and PLATER would be able to use the encoded label information to find matching node(s).
+By doing such encoding, during lookup the incoming query can be more laxed (ask for `biolink:NamedThing`) or more specific (ask for `biolink:SmallMolecule ` etc...), and PLATER would be able to use the encoded label information to find matching node(s).

-Similarly, for edges, edge labels in neo4j are used to perform edge lookup.
+Similarly, for edges, edge labels in neo4j or memgraph are used to perform edge lookup.
 Predicate hierarchy in biolink would be consulted to find subclasses of the query predicate type(s) and those would be used in an `OR` combinatorial fashion to find results.

 #### Subclass Inference

-Plater does subclass inference if subclass edges are encoded into neo4j graph.
+Plater does subclass inference if subclass edges are encoded into the graph.
 For eg , let A be a super class of B and C. And let B, C are related to D and E respectively :

 ```
 (A) <- biolink:subclass_of - (B) - biolink:decreases_activity_of -> (D)